Cherenkov Telescope Array

 The current CTA AAI implementation provisions more than 1000 consortium SAML identities and is releasing a persistent and non-reassignable ID as defined by CTA user requirements.
 The authorisation is performed through a dedicated Attribute Authority which grants the definition, management and provisioning of roles based on groups and subgroups.

 The CTA team set up a pilot to improve their AAI service.
 The team adopted SaToSa as an Identity Provider / Service Provider proxy (IdP/SP) following the recommendations of the AARC Blueprint Architecture.

-For the CTA team, working with the AARC project means that they don’t have to invent an AAI service from scratch.
-They can save time building a custom system based on best practices and tried and tested solutions.
+For the CTA team, the AARC Blueprint Architecture meant that they don’t have to invent an AAI service from scratch.
+They saved time building a custom system, based on best practices and tried and tested solutions.

-Another advantage of joining forces with AARC is the opportunity of being part of a large community and witness the development of AAIs for a wide set of requirements.
-This allows the CTA team to observe real world implementations and their advantages and disadvantages.
+Another advantage was the opportunity of being part of a large community and witness the development of AAIs for a wide set of requirements.
+This allowed the CTA team to observe real world implementations and their advantages and disadvantages.

 “The AARC Blueprint Architecture represents the possibility for us to speak with other technological partners using a common language describing AAI and its complex world.”